 - A prayer for peace in Ukraine by Sr. Pegge Boehm, PBVM (in MSWord and as a PDF)

-- Prayer for Peace in Ukraine (in MSWord and as a PDF)
+- Prayer for peace in Ukraine (in MSWord and as a PDF)

-- Use the prayer for peace in Ukraine adapted from Pope Francis featured in the PSA e-alert of February 8, Pray-Study-Act: The Escalating Situation in Ukraine
+- Use the prayer for peace in Ukraine adapted from Pope Francis featured in the PSA e-alert of February 8, 2022 Pray-Study-Act: The Escalating Situation in Ukraine

 - Pax Christi USA Ambassador of Peace Fr.
 Joe Nangle, OFM, reflects that “Lent reminds us that war – in Ukraine or anywhere else – is not the answer”

-- Promote Prayers for Peace: Host a liturgy to pray for peace using this service from the Catholic Nonviolence Initiative.
+- Promote prayers for peace: Host a liturgy to pray for peace using this service from the Catholic Nonviolence Initiative.
 Encourage your parish’s leaders to include Catholic teachings on nonviolence in homilies, prayers of the faithful, and communications when discussing Ukraine.

-- Watch the video recording of this prayer service from the Catholic Nonviolence Initiative and UISG/USG, held on April 11
+- Watch the video recording of this prayer service from the Catholic Nonviolence Initiative and UISG/USG, held on April 11, 2022

 STUDY

-Reports: Supporting nonviolence & peacebuilding efforts
+Reports: Supporting nonviolence and peace-building efforts

 - Nonviolent resistance to Russia’s invasion of Ukraine, October 2022